AsaadMe/replacer/README.md

 ## Usage

+- Install requirements
 - Execute `cliprep.pyw`
 - Select and copy text to clipboard (ctrl+c)
 - Press `Alt+','`
-- Right click on system tray icon to change `','` char or to Exit.
+- Right click on system tray icon to change `','` char or to Exit